Impedance Controlled PCBs

 Bittele Electronics provides stack-up and impedance calculations free of charge upon request.
-Our Field Application Engineers are ready to help you at anytime.
-We will work with your engineering team at the conceptual level of the PCB design to help you obtain better results in controlling impedance by selecting the proper material and layer stack up.
+Our Field Application Engineers are ready to help you at anytime, whether you just need some advice to design your own Controlled Dielectric, or you prefer to leave the full stack-up creation to us.
+We will work with your engineering team at the conceptual level of the PCB design to help you obtain better results in controlling impedance by selecting the proper PCB Laminate Material and Multi-Layer PCB Stack-Up.

 Bittele's Stack-up Capabilities include:

 - Free Impedance Calculation

 - RF, Microwave, and other High Frequency PCBs

 Bittele Electronics keeps common materials in our in-house inventory at all times.
 The common materials include: